cdr6934/cdr6934/README.md

 # About Me
-A data scientist / software engineer who enjoys working with data and solving problems.
+A creative coder / data scientist / software engineer who enjoys working with data and solving problems.
 Of this work, I enjoy a number of different things as you will discover below.
 Most of them I have loved for years and thus continue to enjoy their appeal.

 ### 🔭 I’m currently working on ...